pingcap/docs-cn/dm/manually-handling-sharding-ddl-locks.md

 #### Impact

-After you have manually unlocked the lock by using `unlock-ddl-lock`, if you don't deal with the offline MySQL sources included in the task configuration information, the lock might still be unable to be migrated automatically when the next sharding DDL event is received.
+After you have manually unlocked the lock by using `shard-ddl-lock unlock`, if you don't deal with the offline MySQL sources included in the task configuration information, the lock might still be unable to be migrated automatically when the next sharding DDL event is received.

 Therefore, after you have manually unlocked the DDL lock, you should perform the following operations: